gobackup/gobackup.github.io/source/schedule.html.md

 > since: 1.3.0

-GoBackup built in a daemon mode, use `gobackup start` to start as service in background.
+GoBackup is built in a daemon mode, use `gobackup start` to start as a service in the background.

-You can configure the `schedule` for each models, it will run backup task at the time you set.
+You can configure the `schedule` for each model, it will run backup task at the time you set.

 ```yml
 models: